Contrasting Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH)

 Analyst Ratings

-This is a breakdown of current ratings for Resideo Technologies and Latch, as provided by MarketBeat.
+This is a breakdown of current recommendations and price targets for Resideo Technologies and Latch, as reported by MarketBeat.

 |Sell Ratings